-Public Relations Specialist Graphics Supervisor Neighborhood Aide Website Manager Graphics Material Designer Translator Divisional Administrator, Student Data Services Communications Task Force
+Public Relations Specialist Graphics Supervisor Neighborhood Aide Graphics Material Designer Translator Divisional Administrator, Student Data Services Communications Advisory Committee Office of Technology Integration

 By July 2016, Eastern Suffolk BOCES will have established public information strategies increasing awareness about Eastern Suffolk BOCES programs and services.
-There will be a measurable increase in the percent of internal and external constituents who agree they are informed about agency initiatives, have opportunities for input to agency decisions, and can represent the mission and vision of the agency from a position of knowledge, understanding, and participation in its future.
+There will be a measurable increase in the percent of internal and external constituents who are informed about agency initiatives, have opportunities for input to agency decisions, and can represent the mission and vision of the agency from a position of knowledge, understanding, and participation in its future.